shaneoh10/coffee-box-ms1/README.md

 #### I want to be easily directed to any social media channels to connect with Coffee Box to stay up to date with any offers or other viewing material

 1. All social media icons are clearly displayed on the footer of the website
-2. Individually checked each icon to verify that when clicked it brings the user to the correct social media website
+2. I Individually checked each icon to verify that when clicked it brings the user to the correct social media website

 ### Deployment